sophieM03/git-workshop/README.md

 git push origin feature/arrow
 ```

-2. In the command above, `origin` is the remote uri of your repository.
+2. In the command above, `origin` is the remote URI of your repository.
 You
    could have other remotes.
-Check your repository uri with:
+Check your repository URI with:

 ```bash
 git remote -v